samcorcos/apple-pay-decrypt/README.md

 const decrypted = token.decrypt(certPem, privatePem)
 ```

-The `decrypted` value at this point should look something like this, which contains the decrypted card information that you can then use to process your payment with something like Stripe or Braintree:
+The `decrypted` value at this point should look something like this:

 ```js
 {